-Taking into account whether and to what extent existing and potential development (including unimplemented but existing resource consent or zoning) may already have occurred and adversely altered landscape character, and visual amenity values.
-The Council shall be satisfied;
+Taking into account whether and to what extent any existing, consented or permitteddevelopment (including unimplemented but existing resource consent or zoning) has degraded landscape quality, character, and visual amenity values.
+The Council shall be satisfied:

-- (i) the proposed development will not further adversely alter landscape character and visual amenity values, with particular regard to situations that would result in a loss of valued rural character and openness due to the prevalence of residential activity within the Gibbston Valley landscape. - (ii) where in the case resource consent may be granted to the proposed development but it represents a threshold to which the landscape could absorb any further development.
-Whether any further cumulative adverse effects would be avoided by way of imposing a covenant, consent notice or other legal instrument which maintains open space.
+- (i) the proposed development will not further degrade landscape quality and character and visual amenity values, with particular regard to situations that would result in a loss of rural character and openness due to the prevalence of residential activity within the Gibbston Valley landscape. - (ii) where in the case resource consent may be granted to the proposed development but it represents a threshold to which the landscape could absorb any further development.
+Whether any further cumulative adverse effects would be avoided by way of imposing a covenant, consent notice or other legal instrument that maintains open space.

-(e) Positive Effects
+(f) Other Factors and Positive Effects

-In considering whether there are any positive effects in relation to the proposed development, or remedying or mitigating the continuing adverse effects of past subdivision or development, the Council shall take the following matters into account:
+In considering whether there are any positive effects in relation to the proposed development. or remedying or mitigating the continuing adverse effects of past subdivision or development, the Council shall take the following matters into account:

-- whether the proposed subdivision or development provides an opportunity to protect the landscape from further development and may include open space covenants or esplanade reserves. - (ii) whether the proposed subdivision or development would enhance the character of the landscape, or protects and enhances indigenous biodiversity values, in particular the habitat of any threatened species, or land environment identified as chronically or acutely threatened on the Land Environments New Zealand (LENZ) threatened environment status. - (iii) any positive effects including environmental compensation, easements for public trails or access to lakes, rivers or conservation areas. - (iv) any opportunities to retire marginal farming land and revert it to indigenous vegetation. - (v) where adverse effects cannot avoided, mitigated or remedied, the merits of any compensation.
+- whether the proposed subdivision or development provides an opportunity to protect the landscape from further development and may include open space covenants or esplanade reserves. - (ii) whether the proposed subdivision or development would enhance the character of the landscape, or protects and enhances indigenous biodiversity values, in particular the habitat of any threatened species, or land environment identified as chronically or acutely threatened on the Land Environments New Zealand (LENZ) threatened environment status. - (iii) any positive effects including environmental compensation, easements for public access to lakes, rivers or conservation areas. - (iv) any opportunities to retire marginal farming land and revert it to indigenous vegetation. - (v) where adverse effects cannot avoided, mitigated or remedied, the merits of any compensation. - (vi) in the case of a proposed residential activity or specific development, whether a specific building design, rather than nominating a building platform, helps demonstrate the proposed development would maintain or enhance the character of the Gibbston Valley Landscape.